How You Can Participate in International Coastal Cleanup Day

 If You're Near the Coast

 If you live in or near a coastal community, chances are there’s a Surfrider chapter or student club near you.
-Find your local chapter or club here or on Facebook, or check out this link to find a Stasher sponsored cleanup in your community.
+Find your local chapter or club here or on Facebook.

 If there are no scheduled events in your area, or you’d prefer to clean up alone or in a small group, you can still join the movement by visiting Surfrider’s Beach Cleanup Activist Guide, downloading a data collection card and heading to the beach.
 As you clean, use your data card to record and report your findings, so that Surfrider can track the different types of litter being found on your local beach.
 Submit your cleanup data and learn more about the most commonly found items at Surfrider beach cleanups throughout the country by visiting cleanups.surfrider.org.

 If You're Inland